0ax1/MPI-Checker/examples/Readme.md

 ### Examples

 Remember that only build source files are analyzed.
-So to do a complete analysis you have to do a complete build.
+To do a complete analysis you have to do a complete build.
 Clean your analysis target to ensure this.
-All example builds work with a flag `ANALYZE=x` passed to trigger the analysis or not.
+All example builds work with a flag `ANALYZE=x` passed to trigger the analysis.
+If there are any bugs found your browser will automatically open showing an overview of the detected erros.
+Those can be clicked to inspect them in detail.

 #### CMake
 Inspect one of the `CMakeLists.txt` files to see how it is set up for MPI and